 For example, my podcast episodes tend to address a specific problem listeners are experiencing e.g. how to make more sales in their business, how to get engagement on social media or how to generate passive income.
 This is awareness content - because it’s raising awareness of the problem and how I might be able to help.

-An example of purchase content would be the Facebook Lives I hosted to launch the 2019 Media Diary.
-They were aimed at those who were interested in buying the diary, but wanted more information – including how and where they could buy it.
+An example of purchase content would be the Facebook Lives I hosted to launch the 2020 Social Media Diary & Planner.
+They were aimed at those who were interested in buying the diary, but wanted more information - including how and where they could buy it.

-There are no hard and fast rules about how much of each type of content you should create – it really depends on what you’re selling and when.
-For example, if you’re launching a new product/service in February it makes sense to focus on awareness content in January and create more consideration and purchase content in the weeks leading up to (and during) the launch.
+There are no hard and fast rules about how much of each type of content you should create - it really depends on what you’re selling and when.
+For example, if you’re launching a new product/service in February, it makes sense to focus on awareness content in January and create more consideration and purchase content in the weeks leading up to (and during) your launch.